 Some things you never grow out of.
 Things like cotton candy at Walt Disney World and flannel on Christmas morning or even treats like these funfetti cookies remind me that there’s a childlike nostalgia in all of us that will never die.
 Some things are relevant forever.

 My best friend Jesse turned 30 yesterday.
 We met as self-conscious 6th graders back in the late 90’s (cough, what?), and since then we’ve celebrated nearly 20 years of birthdays as BFFs.
 That length of time does something to a relationship.
-After a while, you start feeling less like a friend and more like a sister, or maybe a crazy aunt who is terribly overbearing but loyal enough to throw dirty looks at your frenemies and eggs at your ex-boyfriend’s house.
-Our friendship has evolved over the years and it’s rarely presented itself perfect or shiny like a new penny.
+After a while, you start feeling less like a friend and more like a sister, or maybe a crazy aunt who is terribly overbearing but loyal enough to throw eggs at your ex-boyfriend’s house.
+Our friendship has evolved over the years and it’s rarely presented itself perfect and shiny like a new penny.
 But after 20 years, it’s one that is worn in and fits snug in all of the right places of my story.
 She’s the present that has meshed with nearly ever part of my past, the instant classic that I’ve never grow out of.

-When Jesse and I get together, it’s like I’m middle school again.
+When Jesse and I get together, it’s like we’re in middle school again.
 Instead of sentences, we speak in strings of inside jokes and outlandish “What If?” scenarios.
 There’s laughter and sarcastic banter, full freedom to say or do whatever feels right, even if that means absolutely nothing at all.
 There’s a certain vulnerability that comes with spending time with a person who has known you through nearly every season of your life.
 There’s safety to share secrets and expose the hidden parts you think no one else will understand, because you’re confident that, ultimately, that person is there for keeps.
 So I find myself from time to time, even as a wife, mother, and almost 30 year old woman, crawling like a child into the lap of my dear friend who I know will always make room for me, no matter what I bring to the table.
 That, my friends, is irreplaceable.

 I feel obligated to embarrass Jess (and myself) with a few photos from years past.
 If a girl will stick by you through a half-dozen or so break-ups, braces, AND the unibrow phase, you know she will forgive you for a few old photos.
 Happy Birthday, Jess.
 Ride or die forever.